Air France Flight 296Q: Alternative explanation

 The television documentary series Mayday also reports claims in a season 9 episode that the plane's flight recorder might have been tampered with and indicated that four seconds had been cut from the tape; this was shown by playing back a control tower tape and comparing it to the remaining tape.
 Asseline argues that he attempted to apply thrust earlier than indicated in the flight recorder data.
 When he increased throttle to level off at 100 ft, the engines did not respond.
 Asseline claims that this indicated a problem with the aeroplane's fly-by-wire system rather than pilot error.
 After a few seconds, Asseline claims, he became worried that the plane's completely computerised throttle control had malfunctioned and responded by pulling the throttle all the way back then forward again.
 By that time, the aircraft had touched the trees.
 Mayday also looks at the theory that it was the computer at fault, not the pilots.
 Because the aircraft's altitude had fallen below 100 ft, the plane's computer may have been programmed to believe it was landing and therefore prevent any drastic manoeuvres from either pilot.
 When the crew suddenly asked the plane for more power and lift, it may have simply ignored them.

 It was also claimed by the Institute of Police Forensic Evidence and Criminology, based in Switzerland, that the flight data recorders may have been switched and were not the original ones in the airplane.
 Airbus made a detailed rebuttal of these claims in a document published in 1991, contending that the independent investigator employed by the filmmakers made an error when synchronising the recordings based on a misunderstanding of how the "Radio Transmit" parameter on the flight data recorder functioned.

 Depictions in media

 The episode "Blaming the Pilot" of the TV series Survival in the Sky featured the accident.

-The Discovery Channel Canada / National Geographic TV series Mayday featured the accident and subsequent investigation in a season 9 episode titled "Pilot vs. Plane" and included an interview with Captain Michel Asseline, survivors, and accident investigators.
+The Discovery Channel Canada / National Geographic Channel TV series Mayday featured the accident and subsequent investigation in a season 9 episode titled "Pilot vs. Plane" and included an interview with Captain Michel Asseline, survivors, and accident investigators.

 The episode "Disastrous Descents" of the TV series Aircrash Confidential produced by WMR Productions and IMG Entertainment, featured the accident and included an interview with Captain Michel Asseline.

+News coverage of the accident is briefly seen in the 2001 film Amélie when the title character is flipping through TV channels.